Fall 2026 - Class Option #3

 Instructors

-Daniel Immerwahr is Bergen Evans Professor in the Humanities and the Charles Deering McCormick Professor of Teaching Excellence.
+Daniel Immerwahr is Bergen Evans Professor in the Humanities.
 He teaches U.S. and global history.
 His most recent book, How to Hide an Empire, was a national bestseller.
 He is a contributor to the New Yorker and has written for the New York Times, Washington Post, The Guardian, The Atlantic, The New Republic, and Jacobin.
 He is now writing a book about fire in American history.

-Jules Law is the Charles Deering McCormick Professor of Teaching Excellence and a Professor in the English department, where he specializes in the Victorian novel, psychoanalysis, gender theory, and literary theory.
+Jules Law a Professor in the English department, where he specializes in the Victorian novel, psychoanalysis, gender theory, and literary theory.
 He is the author of The Social Life of Fluids: Blood, Milk, and Water in the Victorian Novel, and has written widely on gothic and detective literature.
 He is currently writing a book on Victorian virtual-reality theory.